akanksha260991/bs_docs_revamp_content/app_automate/appium/set-up-your-test/debugging-options.md

 ### Device Logs
-Use the capability named browserstack.deviceLogs,  if you want to capture device logs for your test.
+Use the capability named **browserstack.deviceLogs**,  if you want to capture device logs for your test.
 The values are true/false.
 By default, the value is set to true.
 The example of setting this capability:

 > "browserstack.deviceLogs": "false"